xfce-mirror/xfce4-screensaver/README.md

  - Full translation support into many languages
  - User switching

- - Integration with the Xfce Desktop per-monitor wallpaper
- - Locking down of configuration settings via Xfconf
- - DBUS interface to limited screensaver interaction
- - Full translation support into many languages
- - Shared styles with LightDM GTK+ Greeter
- - Support for XScreensaver screensavers
- - User switching

 ### Known Issues

- - Allow embedding a keyboard into the window, /embedded-keyboard-enabled, may be non-functional.
+ - Allow embedding a keyboard into the window, `/embedded-keyboard-enabled`, may be non-functional.
 Onboard crashes when embedded.

 ### Homepage